-Branching Streams organizes a meeting of affiliates approximately every eighteen months.
+Branching Streams organizes a meeting of affiliates approximately every two years.
 This meeting is a wonderful opportunity for us to practice together, have informal contact with each other, learn from each other, and be inspired by each other.
-Two recent meetings have been held at Houston Zen Center (in August 2012) and at San Francisco Zen Center (in September 2013).
+Two recent meetings have been hosted by the Milwaukee Zen Center (in 2019) and Ancient Dragon Zen Gate (in 2017).

 In lively discussions, in both large and small grop formats, we have considered and discussed many topics of mutual interest.
 Here is a sampling of the kinds of questions that we have spoken together about:

 - How do we deepen our practice in a lay setting?
 In what ways are zazen and other activities in tension?